F-major7/VABuild/README.md

 ---

-## Problems Encountered and How We Fixed Them
+## Problems Encountered and Fixes

-### 1. IVR called `enter_hold()` on a menu option
-**Symptom**: Agent skipped the entire IVR and jumped straight to human phase on the first prompt.

-**Root cause**: The system prompt described `enter_hold()` as "connecting to a team member" — which placing an order also involves.
-The LLM couldn't distinguish "press 1 to place an order" from a hold/transfer prompt.

-**Fix**: Rewrote the system prompt to be state-aware.
-The LLM now receives its current state with every transcript. `enter_hold()` is explicitly restricted to hold language ("please hold", "one moment", "stay on the line").
-Menu options can never trigger it.

----

-### 2. Human phase TTS generating audio but silent on the phone
+### 1. Human phase TTS generating audio but silent on the phone
 **Symptom**: Pipecat logs confirmed audio was being generated, but nothing was heard on the call.

 **Root cause**: `ElevenLabsTTSService` was set to `output_format="ulaw_8000"`, so ElevenLabs returned pre-encoded mulaw audio. `TwilioFrameSerializer` then encoded it to mulaw a second time.
 Double mulaw encoding produces silence.